jarrodparkes/jarrodparkes.github.io/_posts/2019-02-10-powerful-culture-of-freedom-and-responsibility.md

 - Hiring managers need to be as engaged as anyone in HR/people when it comes to finding and hiring the best folks
 - At Netflix the hiring managers made the ultimate decision and the people operations folks laid the groundwork
 - At Netflix, everyone in recruiting knows the business just as well as any executive
-- All hiring managers should create a nurture their own talent pipeline
+- All hiring managers should create and nurture their own talent pipeline

 ## Pay People What They Are Worth to You